 - Upon completion of the CLSM curing, application of the top coating can be done.
 The top coating is a polymeric system that is used to coat the entire EMAS, protecting it from the environment.

 How long does it take to install the greenEMAS®?

 The installation can be completed in a relatively short period of time.
 Depending on airport requirements the greenEMAS® can be installed in parts over several nights, or during a complete runway closure.
 The first installation at Chicago Midway International Airport was completed mainly in 56 hrs.
 Prior to the closure the existing ESCO bed was removed and anchors for the geogrids were set.

 The material stored in the largest quantity prior to construction is the foamed silica aggregate.
 This material is shipped in bulk and can be stock piled in the open air as it’s not susceptible to the elements.
 The only material that has temperature restrictions in regards to storage is the top coat.
 There are limits on both the minimum and maximum temperatures that some of the components can be stored at.
 Certain components are also moisture sensitive and need to be stored in a dry area until used.
 The other materials that make up the bed are not sensitive to the elements or temperature.
 After installation, a small quantity of materials can be stored on site to facilitate rapid repairs.

 What type of equipment is needed for construction?

 The greenEMAS® is constructed using normal construction equipment.
 The foamed silica can be transported to the site in dump trucks and placed using numerous methods.
-Grading and compacting of the foamed silica is completed using tracked construction equipment with a ground pressure of approx. 34 kPa (5 psi).
+Grading and compacting of the foamed silica is completed using tracked construction equipment.
 The conveyor can then be used to place the CLSM.
-For MMA placement, a portable mixer is required.
+For top coat placement, a portable mixer is required.